-Watch our latest documentary made by Year 5 pupils at Wellfield Middle School
+Watch our documentary made with Year 6 pupils at Christ Church Primary School

-Miss Barton, Year 5 Teacher Wellfield Middle School
+Watch our documentary made by Year 5 pupils at Wellfield Middle School

-We’ve also made a documentary with Waterville Primary School about the role of abolitionists in North Shields.
+We’ve made a documentary film with Waterville Primary School about the role of abolitionists in North Shields.

 Listen to our Audio Drama:-